johnciavarella/TA-unifi-os/README.md

 This is a Splunk Unifi TA leveraging the API calls.
 It is intended to close the gap on the lack of fidelity from syslog messages generated.

-Eventually will roll in syslog messages and SNMP to get a 360 view of Unifi and UISP products
+Eventually will roll in syslog messages and SNMP to get a 360 view of Unifi and UISP products.
+Fair warning this was thrown together quickly in a few hours.

 # Setup
 Use the configuration menu to add: